openebs-archive/openebs-docs/docs/cstor.md

 ## Ephemeral Disk Support

-Ephermeral disk support is added to cStor in 0.8.1 version.
+Ephemeral disk support is added to cStor in 0.8.1 version.